-Kindly Myers Tugs At Her Saucy White Bathing Suit: ‘Rise And Shine’
+Kindly Myers Tugs At Her Saucy White Bathing Suit: 'Rise And Shine'

 Kindly Myers returned to her Instagram account on Monday morning to kick off the week with a bang.
 The blond beauty stunned as she posed seductively for the camera.

 In the steamy shot, Kindly looked like a total smokeshow as she tugged at her saucy white bathing suit.
 The garment featured thin straps that put her toned arms and shoulders in the spotlight.
-The swimwear also boasted a plunging neckline which allowed fans a peek at her abundant cleavage, as well as some sideboob.
+The swimwear also boasted a plunging neckline which allowed fans a good look at her abundant cleavage, as well as some sideboob.

-The suit clung to her slim midsection and was cut high over her narrow hips as it accentuated her muscular thighs in the process.
+The suit clung to her slim midsection and was cut high over her curvy hips as it accentuated her toned thighs in the process.
 She accessorized the look with a dainty chain around her neck and a sparkling ring on her finger.

 Kindly posed in front of a plain, white backdrop for the shot.
 She had her hip pushed out slightly as she used both of her hands to grab at the neckline of her suit and pull it down.
 Her head was tilted downward and she wore a steamy expression on her face.